-Tower House is a domiciliary care agency (supported living type) which provides 24 hour personal care and housing support to 13 people who have a learning disability and complex needs.
-The service user's care is commissioned by the Northern Health and Social Care (HSC) Trust.
+Four Garryduff Road is a domiciliary care agency (supported living type) which provides personal care and housing support to three service users with learning disabilities and complex needs.
+Care is provided to service users in their own home with some shared areas.
+The service users are supported by three staff.